 Is the television industry doomed for destruction?
 And is fake news posing a real threat to the news industry?
 And will the new iPhone live up to all the 10-year-anniversary hype?
-Here’s a fistful of topics that are currently trending in Adland.
+As a creative agency, we are constantly on the hunt for the latest digital, advertising, social and media trends – here’s a fistful of topics that are currently trending in Adland.

 The hot new medium… television